ZachM89/HolyShift/README.md

 # HolyShift
 A cat druid one-button dps addon for vanilla WoW 1.12 and other useful feral druid functions.
 # Created by: Maulbatross (Kronos 3)
-- Functions borrowed from CatDruidDPS by Cernie and modified for efficiency and compatibility:
+- Functions borrowed from CatDruidDPS by Cernie and modified for efficiency and compatibility when necessary:
   - HSBuffChk
   - FindAttackActionSlot
   - IsTDebuff